bfi-prog-notes/bfi-prog-notes.github.io/_posts/2023-11-03-grand-budapest-hotel.md.md

 Normally, Anderson’s comedies swerve to a halt when their formal _joie de vivre_ clashes with their melancholy subject matter.
 In the final scenes here though, Anderson swaps his bright, multicoloured palette for a sombre black and white.
 ‘I couldn’t give you a proper explanation,’ he says of the abrupt change.
 ‘If someone asked me why when we were shooting, I would want to leave it that way, but I wouldn’t be able to make a case for it.
 It’s just what felt right.’
 **Isabel Stevens, _Sight and Sound_, March 2014**
 <br>
-<![endif]-->

-**The Grand Budapest Hotel**
+**THE GRAND BUDAPEST HOTEL**
 _Director:_ Wes Anderson
 _©:_ TGBH LLC, Twentieth Century Fox Film Corporation, TSG Entertainment Finance LLC.
 _Production Company:_ Fox Searchlight Pictures
 _In association with:_ Indian Paintbrush,
 Studio Babelsberg
 _Presented by:_ American Empirical Picture
 _Made in Association with:_ TSG Entertainment

-_With the support of:_

-DFFF – Deutsche Filmförderfonds, MDM – Mitteldeutsche Medienfordefung, MFG Filmförderung, Medienboard Berlin-Brandenburg
+_With the support of:_ DFFF – Deutsche Filmförderfonds, MDM – Mitteldeutsche Medienfordefung, MFG Filmförderung, Medienboard Berlin-Brandenburg
 _Executive Producers:_ Molly Cooper,
 Charlie Woebcken, Christoph Fisser,
 Henning Molfenter

-_Produced by:_ Wes Anderson, Scott Rudin,

-Steven Rales, Jeremy Dawson
+_Produced by:_ Wes Anderson, Scott Rudin, Steven Rales, Jeremy Dawson
 _Screenplay by:_ Wes Anderson
 _Story by:_ Wes Anderson, Hugo Guinness
 _Inspired by the Writings of:_ Stefan Zweig
 _Director of Photography:_ Robert Yeoman
 _Editor:_ Barney Pilling

 _Production Designer:_ Adam Stockhausen